 This is our top pick of things to do with kids in Vail as you really won’t find many other natural environments that combine an education of wildlife and nature with personal challenges, and just plain fun.

-Personally, I think it is worth a drive over to the Glenwood Canyon, about 45 minutes west of Vail, for a hike up to the popular Hanging Lake.
+The Vail valley offers many hikes of different levels.
+I think it is worth a drive over to the Glenwood Canyon, about 45 minutes west of Vail, for a hike up to the popular Hanging Lake.
 Or, if you have young kids, a drive out to Rifle Falls State Park for an easy loop to the top of the falls and around exploring caves as you go may be the ticket.

 I don’t believe that there is a better way to slow down, enjoy nature and de-stress than taking a hike.
 Plus, there is no better time than the present to get your kids outside and into nature.
 If Vail hadn’t debuted Epic Discovery last summer and managed to uniquely combine nature, education, adventure, and fun, we might have made this our top pick of things to do with kids in Vail.